michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 time-warp attack to allow both upgraded nodes and old nodes to gain the same capacity increase and see all the same transactions for validation while simultaneously slightly reducing mining centralization risk.
-Upgraded nodes would validate one or more extension blocks ("forward blocks") providing additional block space with a 15 minute average interval, but the upgraded nodes would also restrict the time stamps in legacy blocks to ensure a permanent (but limited) time warp attack increased the frequency of legacy blocks enough to allow them to include the same transactions that previously
+Upgraded nodes would validate one or more extension blocks (called "forward blocks") that provide additional block space with a centralization-reducing 15 minute average interval, but the upgraded nodes would also restrict the time stamps in legacy blocks to ensure a permanent (but limited) time warp attack increased the frequency of legacy blocks enough to allow them to include the same transactions that previously